red12wings/gitexercise1/README.md

  - fork the repository
  - create a new branch
  - fix all errors and add missing operators
- - create pull request
+ - create pull request with

-# Build command
+# Commands needed
+  git clone
+  git commit
+  git request-pull
 	gcc calculator.c
 	./a.out